 The session in 2020 brought controversy.
 More than the usual number of bills underwent late-session amendments that critics saw as a short-circuiting of the legislative process – for example, an amendment by which the state effectively overruled landlord-tenant legislation enacted at the local level; the amended bill was vetoed by Gov. Eric Holcomb.
 In a session post-mortem, The Indianapolis Star quoted unnamed lobbyists and colleagues who said Long would have exercised more control over the chamber.
 Bray also faced criticism for killing legislation, also amended late in the session, to require that an attorney general who loses their license to practice law be removed from office.
 Two months later, the Indiana Supreme Court suspended the law license of Curtis Hill, triggering confusion over whether he could continue in office.
 In August, Bray entered the debate over whether schools should reopen amid a resurgence of the coronavirus in Indiana; in a letter to school leaders, he said those that hold classes entirely online and don’t reopen at least partially to students would not receive full funding from the state, a position on which he cited existing state law but deviated from Holcomb and House Speaker Todd Huston, who had voiced more willingness to let districts make the decision on their own.

 After running unopposed for reelection in 2016, Bray won 77% of the general election vote in 2020 against a Democratic opponent who made the area’s environmental history a campaign issue.
-At 50, he has the political pedigree and rising profile that often lead to at least suggestions of an eventual run for higher office.
+He has the political pedigree and rising profile that often lead to at least suggestions of an eventual run for higher office.
 His predecessors, though, served decades as president pro tem.
 And with two sons still years from their high school graduation, Bray’s next generation of service to the Senate is likely a few years away. – Kevin Morgan